-I have been grateful countless times to my Accokeek neighbors and friends, John and Ginny Dildine, whose banjo and puppetry have sparkled many events I have been involved with; and to Debbie and Connie Dildine who provided yeoman service sitting with (and on?) our son Michael during the weekend of recording.
-More thanks go to Ed Trickett, whose music always sounds so right to me, by itself or in unending combinations; would that there was not so much time in between our visits.
+Especial thanks go to my wife Lynn, with whose love and partnership I breathe and sing and breathe again.
+I have been grateful countless times to our Accokeek neighbors and friends, John and Ginny Dildine, whose banjo and puppetry have sparkled many events I have been involved with; and to Debbie and Connie Dildine who provided yeoman service sitting with (and on?) our son Michael during the weekend of recording.
+More thanks go to Ed Trickett, whose music always sounds so right to me, by itself or in unending combinations; would that there was not so much in between our visits.
 My thanks also go to Sara Grey for her natural harmonies and for doing all that traveling to bring us back an unceasing supply of good songs; and to Barry O'Neill, a prolific colleague in this non-business of folksong finding and singing, and a great friend.
-Especial thanks go to my wife Lynn.
-And finally my eternal gratitude goes to Lee Haggerty and to Sandy and Caroline Paton, whose hospitality/engineering/singing would make any 5-day visit a supreme pleasure.
+And finally my eternal gratitude goes to Lee Haggerty and to Sandy and Caroline Paton, whose hospitality/engineering/singing would make any 5-days visit a supreme pleasure.

-This record is dedicated to these people and to everyone else with whom I have, or some day will, learn and share songs.
+This record is dedicated to these people and to everyone else with whom I have, or someday will, learn and share songs.